davidherdu/developer-to-engineer/README.md

 # From Developer to Engineer

-Essential reading to take you from a developer, to an engineer.
+Essential reading to take you from a developer, to an engineer 👷.

 ## Table of Contents
 * [Algorithms and data structures](#algorithms)